DelfiaProducts/docp-agent-os-instance/installers/README.md

 # orya-agent-installer
-Repository for file the installer the agent and manager docp
+Repository for file the installer the agent and manager orya